-However, the population joint distribution of the poststratification variables is often unavailable, resulting in unknown cell counts; we may only have the marginal distributions of partial variables.
-We propose an extension of MRP by embedding the estimation of population cell counts with incomplete auxiliary information, a framework we refer to as ``embedded MRP'' (EMRP).
+However, the population joint distribution of poststratification variables (i.e., poststratifiers) is often unavailable, resulting in unknown cell counts; we may only have the marginal distributions of partial variables.
+We formalize an extension of MRP by embedding the estimation of population cell counts with incomplete auxiliary information, a framework we refer to as ``embedded MRP'' (EMRP).
 These estimated cell frequencies are derived from synthetic populations generated from nonparametric bootstrap and sequential imputation approaches, and all sources of estimation uncertainty are propagated under a Bayesian paradigm.
 EMRP is a class of model-based strategies for accounting for survey weights in modeling as well as a data integration framework for combining multiple sources of data.

+Our primary contributions are that we consolidate different methods under the EMRP class of estimators, implement them to demonstrate the EMRP integrative workflow, and compare their performances with alternatives.
+We consider three methods for estimating the population cell counts: 1) the weighted finite population Bayesian bootstrap (WFPBB),\cite{fpbb14} 2) draws from a multinomial distribution informed by observed sampled cell frequencies,\cite{BNFP:SI15,Makela-sm18} and 3) predictive values from a logistic or multinomial-logit regression that explicitly models the distribution of the missing poststratifier on other, fully observed variables.\cite{reilly:gelman:katz01,unknownx:mrp:Phillips15} While multinomial draws and logistic regression predictions have established literature use in cell count estimation, this is the first instance (to our knowledge) that the WFPBB has been used for this purpose.

-Our methodological research is motivated by the practical operation of an ongoing survey: the New York City (NYC) Longitudinal Study of Wellbeing (LSW),\cite{RHreport} which aims to provide assessments of poverty, material hardship, and child and family general health and wellbeing of the city residents.
+Our methodological research is motivated by the practical operation of an ongoing survey: the New York City (NYC) Longitudinal Survey of Wellbeing (LSW),\cite{RHreport} which aims to provide assessments of poverty, material hardship, and child and family general health and wellbeing of the NYC residents.
 The survey organizers are particularly interested in the life quality aspects of minority groups.
-The survey collects data from NYC adult residents by oversampling low-income neighborhoods, following up every three months.
-We have matched the baseline samples to the 2011 ACS-NYC records, assuming all variables affecting the sample inclusion are available in the ACS data: sex, age, race, education, and income.\citep{RHweighting}
+The survey collects data from NYC adult residents by oversampling from low-income neighborhoods and following up every three months.
+We have calibrated the baseline samples to the 2011 ACS-NYC records, assuming all variables affecting the sample inclusion are available in the ACS data: sex, age, race, education, and income.\citep{RHweighting}